 Portsmouth to St. Malo

 St. Malo is a historic city lined with cobblestone stone streets and surrounded by old ramparts.
 While the city itself is beloved for the Chateau St. Malo and its lovely sandy beaches, St. Malo is typically used as a starting point for exploring Mont Saint Michel and the surrounding area.
 Brittany Ferries offers convenient overnight ferries most days with a sailing duration of up to 11 hours.
-You’ll travel aboard the Bretagne or Pont-Aven vessels, which offer two or four berth cabins and car decks so you can drive on board and enjoy a restful night’s sleep before arriving in France in time for breakfast.
-During the crossing, you’ll have access to an evening cabaret with live music, access to children’s entertainment, the latest films in two cinemas, and free Wi-Fi.
+You’ll travel aboard the Bretagne or Pont-Aven vessels, which offer two or four-berth cabins and car decks so you can drive on board and enjoy a restful night’s sleep before arriving in France in time for breakfast.
+During the crossing, you’ll get to enjoy an evening cabaret with live music, access to children’s entertainment, the latest films in two cinemas, and free Wi-Fi.
 Board in time to sample delicious French food at various restaurants or sip wine at the bar.
-If you’re travelling on the Pont-Aven, you’ll have the opportunity to swim and relax in the pool and leisure area.
+If you’re travelling aboard the Pont-Aven, you’ll have the opportunity to swim and relax in the pool and leisure area.
+From £47 per person.